 "White cane," for the purpose of O&M services, specifically refers to a rigid, non-folding, long, fiberglass white cane with a metal tip.

-Note:
+Notes:

 All sections in C-600: Orientation and Mobility Services apply to “In-house” O&M instructors (O&M instructors employed by TWC-VRS).

-Section C-602: Contracted Orientation and Mobility Services applies to contracted O&M services only. …
+Section C-602: Contracted Orientation and Mobility Services applies to contracted O&M services only.

+If a counselor has determined that an exception will facilitate a customer’s progress and there is not an approval exception listed in policy, counselors are encouraged to staff the request through their chain of management to the Deputy Division Director for Field Services for consideration.
+VRSM clearly states when no exceptions are allowed.

+…